-PayPal is covered by the Financial Ombudsman Service (FOS) like any other authorised financial organisation in the UK.
-You have a right to complain to the FOS if you’re unhappy with how your claim has been handled.
-This goes for any method of transaction you’ve used.
+PayPal is covered by the like any other authorised financial organisation in the UK.
+You have a right to if you're unhappy with how your claim has been handled.
+This goes for any method of transaction you've used.

 Paying directly with a credit card when shopping online is the safest option.
 If a retailer refuses to accept a card, consider whether you can make the purchase elsewhere.

 Head of Money and Consumer Rights Policy at Which?
 Paddy Greene, says: 'Organisations that you trust to make payments need to take responsibility for your money - and be clear on how you're protected.

 'Easier to understand and more robust protection policies are a start, and sounds good in theory.
 But we also need greater consistency in how these policies are applied in real life situations.

 'These protections must also stand regardless of the method of payment.
 Whether you paid by credit card, bank transfer or e-money platform shouldn't reduce your rights to getting your money back when you didn't get what you paid for.
 Unfortunately this is often the case at the moment.

 'HM Treasury is carrying out a review of the UK's 'payments landscape' as the way we spend our cash continues to rapidly evolve.
 Part of its aim is to improve the way payment methods and platforms work for and benefit consumers.

 'Which? contributed evidence to the review and is calling for tighter protections for online payments and the victims of fraud.
 For example, we want the APP code made mandatory, instead of voluntary, to get all banking institutions fully committed to reimbursing victims.'